 So although Beirut and Lebanon appeared on the map that I had in my room one year after the Civil War ended, it’s doubtful to me that most tourists would’ve had it on their proverbial maps for some time after the fighting stopped.

-Lebanon’s tourism industry still being in a re-development phase has one negative consequence for informed people who do end up going — namely, Beirut is notoriously expensive, something I didn’t fully understand until I couldn’t find a hotel room anywhere in the city under $100 per night.
+Lebanon’s tourism industry still being in a re-development phase has one negative consequence for informed people who do end up going: Beirut is notoriously expensive.

 Transport in Beirut

-When I booked my room at the University Hotel online, I received an offer for a fixed-rate taxi to meet me at the Beirut airport when I arrived.
+When I booked my Beirut hotel room, I received an offer for a fixed-rate taxi to meet me at the Beirut airport when I arrived.
 Twenty dollars, the receptionist said, was the rate I’d pay for a taxi anyway.
 This arrangement saved me the hassle of finding one.

 For obvious reasons, it is not possible to cross into Israel by land — and if you do want to get to Jordan by taxi, also an expensive prospect, you must pass through Syria.